Skip to main content

 Updating

-If you make changes to the install stack template, the install must be reprovisioned to update the stack.
+If you make changes to the install stack, the install must be reprovisioned.

-1. From the install’s Overview page, click on “Reprovision install” in the “Manage” drop-down menu.
-This will trigger a reprovision workflow.
+1. From the install’s Overview page, click “Reprovision install” in the “Manage” drop-down.
+This triggers a reprovision workflow.